sharife/golden-thread/site/content/programs/_index.md

       to develop work about the Middle East.
 Since its launch in 2011, many New Threads plays and playwrights have continued on to receive mainstage productions.
-  - cta: Learn more
-    heading: Reorient Festival
-    imageUrl: /img/hero-reorient.png
-    link: /programs/reorient
-    text: >
-      The ReOrient Festival of Short Plays was inaugurated in 1999 to present alternative perspectives of the Middle East and to showcase the multiplicity of stories, voices and styles from the region, and has since become Golden Thread’s most recognized and celebrated program.
-  - cta: Learn more
-    heading: What do the Women Say?
-    imageUrl: /img/hero-WDTWS.jpg
-    link: /programs/what-do-the-women-say
-    text: >-
-      Each year, Golden Thread Productions celebrates International Women’s Day by showcasing the work of leading Middle Eastern women artists.
-Previous programs have focused on female solo performers, activism by women artists, artists who explore sexuality, and the intersection of tradition and innovation in art forms.
 ---
 Golden Thread has been a pioneer in the field of Middle Eastern American theatre and has a long track record of producing world premieres and collaboratively developing original plays.
 Our programming consists of productions of new full-length plays; the [**ReOrient Festival**](https://golden-thread.netlify.com/programs/reorient/) of short plays; special community outreach events such as [**What do the Women Say?**](https://golden-thread.netlify.com/programs/what-do-the-women-say/); and the [**Fairytale Players**](/programs/fairytale-players), a dynamic touring ensemble that performs family shows at schools, libraries and festivals.